specsolutions/specsync-for-tfs-documentation/important-concepts/how-to-publish-test-results-from-pipelines-using-the-vstest-task.md

 The Azure DevOps pipelines provide two ways for executing tests in the pipeline: using the [.NET Core Task (`DotNetCoreCLI@2`)](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/dotnet-core-cli-v2?view=azure-pipelines) and the [Visual Studio Test Task (`VSTest@2`)](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/vstest-v2?view=azure-pipelines).
 SpecSync can publish the test results from both, but the settings are slightly different.
 The [How to use SpecSync from build or release pipeline](synchronizing-test-cases-from-build.md) guide shows the configuration options for the *.NET Core Task*, and in this guide you can find the configuration options required for the *Visual Studio Test Task* (referred as *VSTest* task in this guide).

-Although the VSTest task is considered as a legacy execution options, there are still some features with this task that are not available with the *.NET Core Task*, most importantly the ability to [rerun failed tests](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/vstest-v2?view=azure-pipelines).
+Although the VSTest task is considered as a legacy execution options, there are still some features with this task that are not available with the *.NET Core Task*, most importantly the ability to [rerun failed tests](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/vstest-v2?view=azure-pipelines) and the execution of tests [distributed to multiple agents](https://learn.microsoft.com/en-us/azure/devops/pipelines/test/parallel-testing-vstest?view=azure-devops).

 ## Avoid duplicated test result reporting